 Here’s a look at the cooking capacities offered by our shortlist contenders:

 In general, the bigger the fryer, the steeper the price tag.
-Additional features and brand popularity also influence cost.
+Additional features and brand popularity also influence the cost.
 Here’s a look at the price of each contender on our shortlist and what you get for your money:

 Q. How do I clean my cooking oil between projects?